Planned Parenthood To Withdraw From Title X, Unless Court Intervenes

 Planned Parenthood says it will formally withdraw from the nation's family planning program for low-income people within days, unless a federal court intervenes.

-In a letter to the U.S. Court of Appeals for the Ninth Circuit, Planned Parenthood officials ask for a stay against new Trump administration rules that forbid organizations receiving Title X funds from providing or referring patients for abortion.
+In a letter to the U.S. Court of Appeals for the 9th Circuit, Planned Parenthood officials ask for a stay against new Trump administration rules that forbid organizations receiving Title X funds to provide or refer patients for abortion.
 If the court does not intervene, Planned Parenthood says it will be forced to pull out on Aug.
 19 after decades with the program.

 National